 We connect your new teeth to your dental implants.
 Dr Dunn performs a final check of your bite, and then you're ready to see the result!

-Your teeth are securely attached to your implants so throw away your messy denture glue.
+Your teeth are securely attached to your four dental implants so throw away your messy denture glue.
 This is the closest thing to real teeth.

 Before you leave, you’ll get clear verbal and written instructions on the ‘dos’ and ‘don'ts’ during your recovery period.
 It's important to remember that although your new teeth feel firmly anchored in your jaw, the bone around the implants is still recovering.
 It takes 3-6 months for the bone to grow around the implants completely, so we recommend care and a soft diet during this period.

 You can expect some bruising and swelling around the face, the extent of this varies.
 Some experience visible bruising and swelling while it’s more subtle for others.
-It’s difficult to predict, but most find their bruising and swelling starts to subside after 3-4 days and is barely visible within a week.
+It’s difficult to predict, but most find their bruising and swelling starts to subside after three or four days and is barely visible within a week.

 Does All on 4 hurt?